-From the first computer worm in 1971 to the denial-of-service attacks and trojan viruses of the 1980s to modern ransomware and the current reality of large teams working remotely, cybersecurity risks have increased in both frequency and impact.
-You must be prepared.
+Data and IT infrastructure threats are ever-evolving, and regular IT risk assessments are critical to protecting your organization.
+From the first computer worm in 1971 to the denial-of-service attacks and trojan viruses of the 1980s to modern ransomware and the current reality of large teams working remotely, cybersecurity risks have increased in frequency and impact.
+It would be best if you were prepared.

+Companies of all sizes should incorporate risk assessments into their information security programs.
+Don’t make the mistake of thinking your business is too big to be damaged or too small to be vulnerable.
 Cybersecurity incidents regularly affect organizations of all sizes.
-Performing scheduled IT risk assessments in accordance with a documented internal audit procedure can help you evolve your responses to match threats and ensure you maintain compliance with industry and government standards and regulations.
+Performing scheduled IT risk assessments following a documented internal audit procedure can help you evolve your responses to match threats and ensure compliance with industry and government standards and regulations.

 Compliance Does Not Equal Security

 Of course, compliance doesn’t guarantee information security.
 Especially during the current pandemic, which has forced many organizations to adapt operations for remote working, it’s best to take a proactive approach to security.
-That way you can stay ahead of the game rather than simply respond to known threats.
+That way, you can stay ahead of the game rather than respond to known threats.

 But what does an IT risk assessment look like?
-The prospect can be daunting if you don’t already have internal audit procedures in place that focus on security.
+The prospect can be daunting if you don’t have internal audit procedures focusing on security.

-The first step in protecting your organization is to establish what risks you face and how they could affect your business.
+The first step in protecting your organization is establishing what risks you face and how they could affect your business.
 Establishing internal audit procedures can help you manage your risk and reduce — or even eliminate — the potential impact of cybersecurity incidents.

 4 Steps to Perform an IT Risk Assessment